FreedomEagle/circleCI2/README.md

 Otherwise install cypress through command: npm install cypress
 ### Install Dependencies
 - npm install
-### Installing/Updating From Submodule
-We keep a seperate gherkin feature folder and a repository that ensures only these tests are ran during testing. e2e/gherkin-features

-- git submodule init
- #This syncs the gherkin-features with the tests inside the cypress folder (optional)
-- git submodule update
-- npm run test:pull-features
-This will delete any Gherkin Feature files within the cypress/integration folder.
-This will not delete the cypress javascript file located within the cypress/integration/test.
-This will make sure only the tests within the Gherkin-Features will show up during the test run.

-Use your own submodule repo doing:
-- git submodule add (YOUR_REPO_URL) gherkin-features
-- git add --all
-- git commit -m "Change repo url"

 # Run Tests Through any of These Modes.